 This one is pretty self-explanatory.
 Most VPN services place limits on how many devices you can connect at one time.
 For example, ExpressVPN and NordVPN only allow five or six simultaneous connections, respectively, while Surfshark doesn’t have any limit.

 One thing to remember here is that this is only the number of devices you can connect at the same time.
 You can still install and run services like ExpressVPN and NordVPN on more devices — you just can’t have the VPN running on all of them at once.
+On the other hand, CyberGhost lets you log in to only five devices at once, no matter how many are actively connected.

 Plus, like our previous point, installing the VPN on a router solves any issues with simultaneous connections, since it only counts as one device.